TN 8 (02-05)

 2. Services at or Above the Hearing Level

-When the Office of Hearings and Appeals (ODAR) or a court authorized the fee, the BA/BTE prepares the notice.
+When the fee is authorized at the hearing level or above or a court, the BA/BTE prepares the notice.
 The BA/BTE will obtain advice from the fee reviewer as necessary.

 NOTE: Local offices may designate another position as responsible for providing the BA/BTE with notice instructions.

 The decision maker notifies the representative of the authorized fee and the method of payment using Form SSA-1560A-U5.
 No further notice is necessary unless SSA did not withhold or prematurely released benefits withheld for direct payment to a representative.

 The court order provides the representative with the necessary notice.

 b.
 Notice to Claimant

 SSA notifies the claimant when releasing withheld past-due benefits (e.g., see E3816 in NL 00703.816).

 Additional notice language is required if SSA failed to withhold or prematurely released past-due benefits.

 In court cases, the PC fee reviewer contacts the Office of the General Counsel (OGC) to resolve the situation (see GN 03930.180 for the OGC contact list).